Cyclenerd/static_status/README.md

 ## SVG Icon

-If you want to signal directly if everything is fine or if something is wrong in the infrastructure, you can insert the SVG icon into your websites.
+If you want to signal directly if everything is fine or if something is wrong in the infrastructure, you can insert the SVG icon into your website.

 Please remember to include the image with a cache breaker URL (eg. an appended timestamp:
 ```
 <a href="status.html">Status <img src="status.svg?{{ timestamp }}"></a>
 ```

-Static websites needs to fallback to render the icon with javascript, eg with:
+Static websites need to fallback to render the icon with javascript, eg with:
 ```
 document.write('<img src="status.svg?' + Date.now() + '">')
 ```